Administration Policies: Community Engagement

 3B.
 Volunteers

-2. Volunteers are recognized by the public as representatives of the library and shall be guided by the same work and behavior codes as employees.
+• Volunteers are seen by the public as representatives of the library and should follow the same rules for work and behavior as library employees.

 3C.
 Organized Groups